Add9Sus4/Synthesized-Convolution-Reverb/README.md

  * Smoothness of random values - a way to control the continuity between adjacent random values.
 * Add the ability to choose the overlap point between the synthesized tail and the recorded beginning of the impulse.
 * Add the ability to change the beginning of the impulse without affecting the synthesized tail.
+* Add the ability to perform various modifications to the frequency bins, such as reverse, normalize within range, randomize order, copy and paste, enhance resonances, etc.
+* Give the user control over parameters that affect envelopment.
+This could be done by having a slider called "envelopment" or "spaciousness" and then have this control the inter-aural cross-correlation of the impulse.
+This could also have the added benefit of taking a mono impulse and making it stereo.
+* Make it possible to adjust the early reflections separately from the impulse tail.
+This might involve writing an algorithm to extract early reflection offset times from an impulse, and then cutting these sections out and spacing them either further apart or closer together and interpolating between them to maintain a continuous sound.